Hi-PACE/hipace/doc/source/run/parameters.rst

     Number of cells in x, y and z.

 * ``max_step`` (`integer`) optional (default `0`)
-    Maximum number of time steps.
+    Maximum number of time steps. `0` means that the 0th time step will be calculated, which are the fields of the initial beams.

 * ``hipace.dt`` (`float`) optional (default `0.`)
     Time step to advance the particle beam.